Grounding Functional Similarity by Invariance-Aware Model Stitching: Introduction

 \section{Introduction}

-Deep neural networks lie at the forefront of modern AI, driving significant advances across various domains ranging from computer vision \cite{krizhevsky2017imagenet} and natural language processing \cite{mikolov2013efficient} to healthcare \cite{esteva2017dermatologist}.
-Their success is attributed to their ability to learn meaningful representations of the data \cite{bengio2012representation, chowers2023cnns} which capture their abstract relationships \cite{doimo2020hierarchical, ziyin2024formation}.
-Understanding the emergence of these representations constitutes an important problem \cite{kornblith2019similarity} from both scientific and applied perspectives \cite{ding2021grounding}.
+Deep neural networks lie at the forefront of modern AI, driving significant advances across various domains ranging from computer vision \citep{krizhevsky2017imagenet} and natural language processing \citep{mikolov2013efficient} to healthcare \citep{esteva2017dermatologist}.
+Their success is attributed to their ability to learn meaningful representations of the data \citep{bengio2013representation, chowers2023cnns} which capture their abstract relationships \citep{doimo2020hierarchical, ziyin2025formation}.
+Understanding the emergence of these representations constitutes an important problem \citep{kornblith2019similarity} from both scientific and applied perspectives \citep{ding2021grounding}.
 One approach to gaining insight into learned representations is to compare the similarity of internal representations of different models.
-In the literature, such similarities generally fall into two categories: representational or functional similarity.
-In this work, we focus on the latter and address the problem of evaluating functional similarity.
-We adopt a functional consistency view: functionally similar networks should exhibit similarity in their internal transformations leading to the output.
+In the literature, such similarities generally fall into two categories: \textit{representational} or \textit{functional similarity} \citep{csiszarik2021similarity}.
+We refer to \citet{klabunde2025similarity} for a comprehensive survey of commonly used representational and functional similarity metrics.
+In this study, we focus on the latter and formulate a functional similarity metric that quantifies the degree to which independently trained neural networks share similar bidirectional input--output relationships.